ansys/pyfluent-visualization/doc/source/api/visualization/pyvista_windows_manager.rst

 PyVista windows manager
 =======================

-This class manages PyVista windows and provides methods to directly interact with them.
-By registering these methods with ``EventsManager``, graphics can be updated during run time and animations can be created.
+The ``PyVistaWindowsManager`` class provides for managing and directly interacting with PyVista windows.
+By registering these methods with ``EventsManager``, you can update graphics during run time and create animations.

-The following example updates `window-1` during solution initialization and whenever data is read.
-During the calculation, it also updates `window-1` at the end of every time step and creates an animation.
+The following example updates ``window-1`` during solution initialization and whenever data is read.
+During the calculation, it also updates ``window-1`` at the end of every time step and creates an animation.

 .. note::
   The animation is saved when the window is closed.